chris-sorrells/front-end-developer-challenge/README.md

 # Front-End Developer Challenge
 This repo contains the results of [the coding challenge](https://github.com/DnDBeyond/front-end-developer-challenge) for D&D Beyond.

-I built this with the goal of trying to demonstrate competencies with the JavaScript language, a modern stateful JavaScript framework, state management, unit testing, documentation, and design.  **If you feel that any competency should be expanded on (e.g. E2E testing, SPA routing, etc), please let me know and I can add it.**
+I built this with the goal to demonstrate competencies with the JavaScript language, a modern stateful JavaScript framework, state management, unit testing, documentation, and design.
+As such, it can be difficult to strike a good balance between demonstrating competencies and adding too much complexity, so  **if you feel that any competency should be expanded on (e.g. E2E testing, SPA routing, etc), please let me know and I can add it.**

 ## Demo site
 You can quickly test the demo application by using the following link: